Reviews You Can Rely On

 Fit and Pedal Friendliness

-Depending on your riding style, the pedal friendliness of a pair of mountain bike shorts may be one of the most critical considerations or just an afterthought.
-XC and trail riders who spend long hours pedaling up steep climbs will typically appreciate shorts with a more performance-oriented fit and materials that hug the body, stretching and giving with each movement.
-On the other hand, gravity-oriented riders are more likely to be concerned with a short's durability, leg coverage, and compatibility with knee pads as opposed to how well they work for pedaling.
+Depending on your riding style, the pedal friendliness of mountain bike shorts may be one of the most critical considerations or an afterthought.
+Cross-country and trail riders spending long hours pedaling up steep climbs will typically appreciate shorts with a more performance-oriented fit and materials that hug the body, stretching and giving with each movement.
+On the other hand, gravity-oriented riders are more likely to be concerned with a short's durability, leg coverage, and compatibility with knee pads.
+The Patagonia Dirt Roamer, Pearl Izumi Summit Shell Short, and Troy Lee Designs Skyline topped the charts in this assessment.

-Even shorts with the perfect fit can still cause agony over a long ride.
-We use Chamois Butt'r or other creams on rides over three hours.
+Even shorts with the perfect fit can be uncomfortable on long rides – particularly in the seat and crotch.
+We use Chamois Butt'r or similar creams on rides over three hours.

-Right on the tail of these leading models is the Troy Lee Designs Skyline.
-These short's cut is also on the tighter, slimmer end of the spectrum.
-The Skyline ticks many of the same boxes as the Pearl Izumi Summit Shell, they have a nice fit but are substantially heavier.
-Specialized's Trail Shorts also perform well in the saddle while pedaling for hours thanks to the stretchy and soft Vaporize woven fabric used in their construction.
+Finally, Specialized's Trail Shorts performed well in the saddle while pedaling for hours thanks to the stretchy and soft Vaporize woven fabric used in their construction.
 The understated Fox Racing Ranger also delivered a noteworthy in-saddle experience due to the shorter cut and 2-way stretch material.

 mountain bike shorts - external waist adjustments, like these on the patagonia dirt craft...